MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 eye contact they make, or how often they tell you that they love you, they don’t necessarily have your best interests in mind.
 And what they *do* necessarily have in mind, at the end of the *day*, as a *business*, in this crazy game we call *capitalism*, are their *own* best interests.
-So just keep that in mind.
+So just keep that filed away under *corporate realness* in the back of your head.

-That said, what bootcamps have going for them is that they can help you cover a ton of ground quickly.
-They do this by taking care of the parts of programming that would be the costliest/least beneficial to you at this point in your programming career (i.e. setting up your environment and dealing with configuration problems) and then force feeding you a ton of material about a specific language and framework in a short period of time, all with 24-hour roadside assistance.
+That said, what bootcamps do have going for them is that they can help you cover a ton of ground quickly.
+They do this by taking care of the parts of programming that would be the costliest/least beneficial to you at this point in your programming career (i.e. setting up your environment and dealing with configuration problems) and then by force feeding you a ton of material about a specific language and framework in a short period of time, all with convenient, 24-hour roadside assistance.
 You’re paying for the benefit of not getting stuck for too long on anything.
-And also for a nice big buffet of curriculum (so that you don't have to wonder about whether you're spanding your time wisely or not.)
+And also for a nice big buffet of curriculum (so that you don't have to wonder about whether you're spending your time wisely or not.)

 Another way they function is that they can help you place a significant wager on your own success as a programmer.
 Once you